 The displays range from tributes to past heroes including Teddy Roosevelt and his rough rider pal, and Frida Kahlo and Diego painting.
 There are movie characters like the famous duo from “Up” and Cinderella when she misses midnight… there are scarecrows that MOVE such as the New Wave Riders which can be seen biking on Main street in Cambria and Lucia grape stomper outside of a wine cellar stomping on her grapes.

-The Festival is more than just a showcase of scarecrows, it also includes extra activities on weekends.
-On the official opening weekend there’s wine, music and a silent auction at the Cambria Nursery to kick off the celebration.
-On the fourth weekend, there’s a 5k run/walk which awards prizes to runners dressed up as the best scarecrows.
-The final weekend closes off the festival with an Oktoberfest celebration featuring local beers wines brats and music.
+The Festival is more than just a showcase of scarecrows, it usually includes extra activities on weekends [subject to COVID-19 restrictions in 2020].
+Traditionally on the official opening weekend there’s wine, music and a silent auction at the Cambria Nursery to kick off the celebration.
+In the past there have also been a 5k run/walk which awards prizes to runners dressed up as the best scarecrows and an Oktoberfest celebration featuring local beers wines brats and music.

 If you want build a scarecrow but your crafting skills are a bit rusty, the festival has workshops for helping participants who are interested in building the scarecrow of their dreams.
 There are design workshops, and workshops to help you restore past creations you have made that you’d like to enter in, again.